A Longer Version of Our History

-He said he would allow Patrick to work for him at half his business cost on an apartment if he could treat him as a sub-contractor, but he must began his own business to do that.
-With his encouragement, on Thursday, November 6, Patrick went to the Town of East Hartford Clerk’s office and applied for a business license, and paid the $5 fee.
+He said he would allow me to work for him at half his business cost on an apartment if he could treat me as a sub-contractor, but I must began my own business and get insurance to do that.
+With his encouragement, on Thursday, November 6, I went to the Town of East Hartford Clerk’s office and applied for a business license, and paid the $5 fee.
 (See receipt illustrated above.)

 Turks & Caicos Island News Makes Impact

-At this time Patrick had been corresponding in his 5th year now with a single young missionary woman serving as a Christian Teacher.
+At this time I had been corresponding for the 5th year now with a single young missionary woman serving as a Christian Teacher.
 She had been serving as a woman ministering to 4-5 year-olds in a nursery school begun in a Baptist Church in Providenciales.
 But her apartment was going to be needed for a youth Minister who was coming.
-The change was a provocation for Patrick to invite her to visit him in Connecticut in this transition.
-He realized the letter sounded like a proposal so he had to make preparations to leave his business for a marriage and honeymoon if such an event was actually coming.
-Surprisingly it was all favorable for a late summer wedding, and provisions for employees were finalized by early summer.
+The change was a provocation for me to at least invite her (I had never dated her in TN all my years in Seminary) to visit me in Connecticut in this transition.
+I realized the letter sounded like a proposal when I finished it, but didn’t feel she would ‘leave her field’ for a marriage proposal if outside of God’s plan for herself.

 Full time Late Fall – “8 Accounts in 8 Weeks”